We all make mistakes when filling out our survey profiles.

 You are helping your profiler maintain the appearance that you’re a reliable and active community member.

-If you provide false information, you run the risk of being disqualified before you can even begin taking surveys.
+If you provide false information, you can avoid being disqualified before you can even begin taking surveys.

 This means you should answer every question in the profile.